 - anonymised data

-GDPR in relation to Data Processor & Data Controller
+GDPR in Relation to Data Processor & Data Controller

 A Data Controller is the entity that determines the purposes, conditions and means of the processing of personal data, while the Data Processor is an entity which processes personal data on behalf of the Data Controller.
 The GDPR places accountability obligations on Data Controllers to demonstrate compliance.
-In certain circumstances Data Controllers and Data Processors must designate a Data Protection Officer (the DPO) as part of their accountability programme.
+In certain circumstances Data Controllers and Data Processors must designate a Data Protection Officer (the DPO) as part of their accountability program.

 - GAP Analysis & Impact Assessment: It is advised to conduct a GAP Analysis and integrate a Data Protection Impact Assessment to identify potential privacy issues for example regarding employee records.